PaeanLuby/SAR_VR/README.md

 ## Contributing

 Adding functionality to the game or additional measurements is always welcome.
+Contact paean.luby@richmond.edu with any questions about contributing.

 ## Acknowledgements